STICKER

 Hello.
 I am Audrey.

 I create designs with narrative — every project tells a story.
-My design persona MIMI originates from a family nickname rooted in personal identity.
+My design persona MIMI, drawn from a childhood nickname, reflects a commitment to developing memorable works that lean into play and imagination.

 As a student majoring in Industrial Design, products are my current medium for world-building explorations, though my interests remain fluid across disciplines.

 My journey as a designer is largely in motion.
-I am eager to build on what I know and grow in what I don't.
+I am eager to learn new skills that will expand and challenge my approach to design thinking.

 Skills